Asklepiad/Non_canonical_start_codons_evolution/scripts/README.md

 > Input.

+1. List of bacteria.
-List of bacteria and your mail in NCBI.
+2. Your mail in NCBI.

 > Output.

-Json file ("id_lists.json") with lists of assemblies ID's for each bacterium.
+1. Json file ("id_lists.json") with lists of assemblies ID's for each bacterium.

 > Detailed description.